-Define an index tuple representing the competition start order (this order is usually determined by preliminary results; here we assume $1,2,\ldots,8$):
+We introduce an index tuple to represent the competition start order (typically determined by preliminary round results):

-meaning athlete $i$ starts in the $i$‑th position.
-According to the competition rules, we assume there are no physical or logical conflicts that would make a combination infeasible, so we set
+where the $i$-th element indicates that skier $i$ starts in the $i$-th position.
+According to the competition rules, there are no physical or logical conflicts that would render interval combinations infeasible, so we set

-Next we construct the $\bOIE$ instances for each athlete.
-For $skier_i$, the set of feasible intervals (the third element $\mathcal{I}$ of the OIE instance) must satisfy: 1.
-The interval must lie within the total competition time window $[ts_{\text{start}}, te_\text{end}]$.
-2. The interval length (i.e., the skiing time) must be within the skier’s personal capability range $[T_{\min}^{(i)}, T_{\max}^{(i)}]$.
+Next, we construct the $\bOIE$ instances for each skier.
+The set of feasible intervals ($\I$, the 3rd element of the $\bOIE$) must satisfy two constraints: 1.
+The interval must lie within the total competition time window $[\TSs_{\text{start}}, \TSe_\text{end}]$.
+2. The interval length (skiing time) must fall within the skier's feasible range $[T_{\min}^{(i)}, T_{\max}^{(i)}]$.